minhquangvo1109/UniversalVariable/README.md

 ## User

 The User object describes the current user of the web site.
+This object should be populated whether or not the user is logged in.

 Properties (all optional):